brandur/sorg/content/nanoglyphs/048-llms.md

 2. **Major expansion:** The optimist's case.
 LLMs let everyone get more done than ever before.
 This leads to a broad positive feedback cycle where more goods and services are sold, more products produced, and more money changes hands, ballooning GDP and opening more positions and growth.
 Even if 5k copywriters are lost, they may be replaced by 10k developers -- still a net expansion of 5k jobs.

 3. **Relative stability:** Companies do more with less, but keep their workforce more or less constant.
-Expansion happens, revenue grows, but the number of participants stay steady.
+Expansion happens, revenue grows, but the number of participants stays steady.
 Companies find that growth is no longer contingent on proportional growth in headcount.

 I'm personally partial to option 3.
 In a conversation about it, I was reminded of [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law):